sagitbolat/skyengine_sdl/Engine/docs/getting_started.md

 These hold a bitfield of keystates for the keyboard and mouse.
 Every bit that corresponds to a key that is pressed down will be set to `true`, and otherwise will be set to `false`.
 For the start method, the `prev_state` will contain only `false` values.

+For more information on input, read the [Input Documentation page](input.md).

 ### 3.4 Update

 The `Update` function runs during **every iteration except the first** of the game loop.